 Embassy Gardens is part of the Nine Elms district development, which is aimed at regenerating London’s South Bank.
-A total of £10bn ($16.1bn) is expected to be invested in the regeneration project.
+A total of £15bn ($19.7) is expected to be invested in the regeneration project.

-The design of the Embassy Gardens was inspired from the buildings of Manhattan’s Meatpacking District of the 1930s.
+The design of the Embassy Gardens was inspired by the buildings of Manhattan’s Meatpacking District of the 1930s.
 The nine buildings of the project vary in style and size.
 They are arranged around courtyards to achieve maximum viewing space, daylight and amenity space.

 The project will include 2.6 million square feet of mixed-use development, including apartments, 600,000ft² of office space and 100,000ft² of retail and leisure space.